Rules and Regulations for the Brownfields Remediation and Economic Development Fund (250-RICR-140-30-2)

 11. "Grant match" means the required 20% match on Bond Funding.
 At the sole discretion of the Review Committee, in-kind services may be considered as credit towards the 20% match.

-12. "Office of Waste Management (OWM)" means the organizational unit with the Department of Environmental Management responsible for the regulation of waste management activities and the investigation and remediation of contaminated sites.
+12. "Office of Land Revitalization and Sustainable Materials Management” means the organizational unit with the Department of Environmental Management responsible for the regulation of waste management activities and the investigation and remediation of contaminated sites.

-13. "Performing party (Parties)" means any Bona Fide Prospective Purchaser, Responsible Party, voluntary party or any other party (or parties) conducting an investigation of and/or Remediation at a Contaminated-Site.
+13. "Performing party” or “Parties" means any Bona Fide Prospective Purchaser, Responsible Party, voluntary party or any other party (or parties) conducting an investigation of and/or Remediation at a Contaminated-Site.

 14. "Person" means an individual, trust, firm, joint stock company, corporation (including a government corporation), partnership, association, fiduciary, legal entity, the Federal Government or any agency or sub-division thereof, a state, municipality, commission, political sub-division of a state, or any interstate body.